ryoNagata001/sample-server/README.md

 }
 ```

-This allows us to run the following command, which will generate a default `tsconfig.json` file.
+By adding `"tsc": "tsc"` inside _scripts_ we can run the following command, which will generate a default `tsconfig.json` file.

 ```
 npm run tsc -- --init